 MCIL Support in labour policy for youth employm ent Partnersh ip in youth labour skills education program mes Support in policies on health and safety in workplace Support in the developme nt of labour laws Support in the coordinat ion on surveys on labour markets, employm ent, skills Support capacity developme nt on labour laws and skills for NGOS/wor kforce Support child labour policies Support in youth employmen t skills survey and policies Support in inclusive and safety of workplace policies for people with disabilities.
 Create decent job and protect the rights of workers Pension scheme and lending facilities for staff SNPF Pension scheme and lending facilities for staff Pension scheme and lending facilities for staff Pension scheme and lending facilities for staff Pension scheme and lending facilities for staff Pension scheme and lending facilities for staff Pension scheme and lending facilities for staff Pension scheme and lending facilities for staff Pension scheme and lending facilities for staff Pension scheme and lending facilities for staff Pension scheme and lending facilities for staff Support in the design of paymen t scheme.
-Cook Islands "Gives to" Ministry of Internal Ministry of Educatio Family Welfare Associati National Disability Council National Youth Council CI Civil Society Organisat Statistics office Affairs n on ions.
+Cook Islands "Gives to" Ministry of Internal Affairs Ministry of Educatio n Family Welfare Associati on National Disability Council National Youth Council CI Civil Society Organisat ions.
+Statistics office Ministr y of Interna Provide welfare services for Partnersh ip on education programs Provide access to welfare services Provide programme s and access to Support economic and social Support in Support in the coordination of national